mengde-1997/mengde-1997/index.md

 # Welcome to My Homepage !   [中文](./pub.md)

 I'm MENG DE and a master student of HongKong University majored in Electrical and Electronic Engineering.
-My research interests mainly include digital IC design,FPGA,smart sensors and their application in AI and Biological.
+My research interests mainly include digital IC design,FPGA,smart sensors and their AI and Biological application.

 ## Educational Background
 * 09/2015-06/2019  Nanjing Normal University(211)<br />